-How is Proficiency Determined?
+How Is Proficiency Determined for ELPA21 General Assessments?

 Profiles are used to obtain an overall proficiency determination, classifying students as Emerging, Progressing, or Proficient.
-The summative and screener assessments are developed by grade bands (KG, Grade 1, Grade Band 2-3, Grade Band 4-5, Grade Band 6-8, and Grade Band 9-12), but different cut scores are assigned at each grade-level except in Grade Band 9-12, where the same cuts are used across grades.
+The ELPA21 general summative and screener assessments are developed by grade bands (kindergarten, Grade 1, Grade Band 2-3, Grade Band 4-5, Grade Band 6-8, and Grade Band 9-12), but different cut scores are assigned at each grade-level except in Grade Band 9-12, where the same cuts are used across grades.

-Table 2Profiles of Proficiency
+Table 2 ELPA21 General Profiles of Proficiency

-Proficiency Determination Definition Profiles Emerging ELPA21 Summative: Students are Emerging when they have not yet attained a level of English language skill necessary to produce, interpret, and collaborate on grade-level content-related academic tasks in English.
+Proficiency Determination Definition Profiles Emerging ELPA21 General Summative: Students are Emerging when they have not yet attained a level of English language skill necessary to produce, interpret, and collaborate on grade-level content-related academic tasks in English.
 This is indicated on ELPA21 by attaining a profile of Levels 1 and 2 in all four domains.
 Students scoring Emerging are eligible for ongoing program support.
 ELPA21 Dynamic Screener: Students are Emerging when they have not yet reached a level of English language skill necessary to produce, interpret, and collaborate on grade-level content-related academic tasks in English.
 This is indicated on the ELPA21 screener by scoring Level 1 or Level 2 in listening, reading, writing, and speaking.
 These students are eligible for English language development services.
-1s and 2s Progressing ELPA21 Summative: Students are Progressing when, with support, they approach a level of English language skill necessary to produce, interpret, and collaborate on grade-level content-related academic tasks in English.
+1s and 2s Progressing ELPA21 General Summative: Students are Progressing when, with support, they approach a level of English language skill necessary to produce, interpret, and collaborate on grade-level content-related academic tasks in English.
 This is indicated on ELPA21 by attaining a profile with one or more domain scores above Level 2 that does not meet the requirements to be Proficient.
 Students scoring Progressing are eligible for ongoing program support.
 ELPA21 Dynamic Screener: Students are Progressing when, with support, they are approaching a level of English language skill necessary to produce, interpret, and collaborate on grade-level academic tasks in English.
 This is indicated on the ELPA21 screener by scoring at least one domain score above Level 2 and at least one domain score below Level 4.
 These students are eligible for English language development services.
 Note.
-In the case of the Future Kindergarten screener, beginning with the school year 2021-22, a domain profile consisting of at least one Combinations of domain profiles that are not solely 1s and 2s or 4s and 5s.
+In the case of the ELPA21 Future Kindergarten screener, beginning with the school year 2021-22, a domain profile consisting of at least one Level 2 domain result and at least one Level 3 domain result will be considered Progressing.
+Combinations of domain profiles that are not solely 1s and 2s or 4s and 5s.
 Examples of Progressing Profiles: 2233, 3333, 3443, 1234, 4224, 2335